plosys/spring-JOKE-APP/docs/03-guide/storage.md

 to `false`.

 There is also another form of app storage called `Page Storage`, which automatically loads data into blocks when switching pages.
-Data can only be persisted to Page Storage by switching pages in
+Data can only be persisted to Page Storage by switching pages in a flow with flow actions.
+This is how flow pages keep track of the data filled into a form when switching to the next step.

+> Note: Both the `App Storage` and the `Page Storage` are effected by the `retainFlowData` prop.